Yoldrim/i18ndoris/README.md

 t('A test string with the variable {{foo}}', {foo: 'bar'})
 ```

-This will translate to `"A test string with a variable bar"`
+This will translate to `"A test string with the variable bar"`